Ackyras/web_chat_api/README.md

 ---

 You can see all of the endpoint available by open url `/request-docs` from this app.
 You can see all endpoints there, but the only endpoints used are those that have the `api/v1` . prefix.
 You can filter it in Top-Left-Corner Box.
+I also provide a postman collection which you can find in the `docs/` . directory

 ---